chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 }
 ```

-Which pairs in the above code blocks are equivalent?
+Which pairs of the above code blocks are equivalent?
 Why?
 <details>
 <summary>Click to show the answer</summary>
-<code>Code_Block_7</code> and <code>Code_Block_9</code> are always equivalent, and they only equivalent to the others if both condition expressions have no side effects.<br/>
+<code>Code_Block_7</code> and <code>Code_Block_9</code> are always equivalent to each other.
+They are equivalent to the other versions only when both conditions have no side effects.<br/>
-<code>Code_Block_8</code> and <code>Code_Block_10</code> are always equivalent, and they only equivalent to the others if both condition expressions have no side effects.<br/>
+<code>Code_Block_8</code> and <code>Code_Block_10</code> are always equivalent to each other.
+They are equivalent to the other versions only when both conditions have no side effects.<br/>
-For <code>Code_Block_11</code> and <code>Code_Block_12</code>, although both conditions will be evaluated, but whether they are equivalent depends on whether they have side effects and what kinds of side effects.
+For <code>Code_Block_11</code> and <code>Code_Block_12</code>, both conditions will be evaluated (because <code>|</code> is a bitwise OR without short-circuiting).
+Whether they are equivalent depends on whether they have side effects and their nature.
 If they have no side effects, then they are equivalent.
-Otherwise, the execution order between them could make a difference.
-Consider the difference between adding 5 to a number then multiplying it by 5, and multiplying a number by 5 then adding 5 to it.<br/><br/>
+Otherwise, the execution order between them matters and can change the outcome.
+(For example, adding 5 then multiplying by 5 yields a different result than multiplying then adding 5.)<br/><br/>
-To conclude, if both conditions have no side effects, then all code blocks are logically equivalent, but <code>Code_Block_11</code> and <code>Code_Block_12</code> will always evaluate both conditions.
-Otherwise, you have to analyze the equivalence case by case.
-This is one of the reasons why refactoring existing code could be hard: if a method/function returns boolean value, and you need to modify its side effects, you need to inspect all places that invoke it.
+To conclude, if both conditions have no side effects, all the code blocks produce the same logical result, but <code>Code_Block_11</code> and <code>Code_Block_12</code> will still evaluate both conditions.
+If side effects are present, you have to analyze each case separately.
+This complexity is one reason refactoring code can be tricky: if a boolean-returning function has side effects and you change those effects, you must review every place that calls it.
 </details>

 **Practical Examples**

-One of the simplest application of branching is to determine the oddity of an integer number:
+One simple use of branching is determining whether an integer is odd or even:

 ```java
 boolean isOdd(int num) {